Solny Adalsteinsson

 Wendy Applequist

-Associate Curator, William L. Brown Center, Missouri Botanical Garden
+Associate Scientist, William L. Brown Center, Missouri Botanical Garden

 Primary subject of interest: Plant taxonomy, medicinal plants, natural product discovery